vosaka-php/vosaka/docs/classes/venndev/vosaka/runtime/eventloop/EventLoop.md

 # EventLoop

-EventLoop class for high-performance asynchronous task execution.
+Enhanced EventLoop class with task execution and core functionality.

-This enhanced version includes multiple performance optimizations:
-- Batch processing for reduced overhead
-- Memory pooling for object reuse
-- Adaptive algorithms for smart resource management
-- Micro-optimizations for hot paths
-- Reduced method calls and improved caching
+This class focuses on task execution and core event loop operations.

 * Full name: `\venndev\vosaka\runtime\eventloop\EventLoop`
 * This class is marked as **final** and can't be subclassed